-Competitions and carnivals are great for children to put all of their Junior Surf learnings into action.
-These events are so much fun and also build athlete's confidence.
+Competitions and carnivals are great for children to put all their Junior Surf learnings into action.
+These events are a lot of fun and build athlete's confidence.

-There are rules and guidelines around the carnivals and competitions but all are easy to understand and we cover them off during Sunday Junior Surf sessions.
+There are rules and guidelines around the carnivals and competitions, but all are easy to understand, and we cover them off during Sunday Junior Surf sessions.

-- Club uniform must be worn, with no exceptions (skull cap, club togs & hi-visvest). - 7-8 year olds will use a boogie board for their board events. - 9-13 year olds will use a foam or fibreglass kneeboard for their board events. - To compete on a kneeboard all athletes must have passed their 200m swim badge prior to the competition.
-The 200m badge must be sewn onto Club gear in a visible position (suggest skull cap). - A child's age is determined as at midnight on the 30th of September. - Competitions incorporate both beach and water events.
-It is great for children to compete in as many events as possible, but we understand that young children may be too tired to complete every race. - Before each event the marshal will explain the course to the athletes.
-Some marshals will confirm the rules, however athletes are expected to understand the rules of events before the competition day.
+- Club uniform must be worn, with no exceptions (skull cap & hi-vis vest).
+Club togs encouraged to support our brand but not compulsory. - U8 & U9 will use a boogie board for their board events. - U10 U14 will use a foam (foamie) or fibreglass kneeboard for their board events. - To compete in any surf swim or kneeboard event, all athletes must have passed their 200m swim badge prior to the competition entry.
+In addition, the 200m safety badge must be sewn onto Club gear in a visible position, e.g. on the skull cap. - A child's age is determined as at midnight on the 30th of September. - Competitions incorporate both beach and water events.
+It is great for children to compete in as many events as possible, but we understand that young children may be too tired to complete every race. - Before each event, the marshal will explain the course to the athletes.
+Some marshals will confirm the rules; however, athletes are expected to understand the rules of events before the competition day.

-7.1 Enrolling in competitions & carnivals
+7.1.
+Enrolling in competitions & carnivals

-- Surf Lifesaving NZ have imposed new rules around entering and scratching from surf sport events. - (i) No athletes will be allowed to register after the close-off date. - (ii) Any athlete who is registered but does not compete or is a no-show at marshalling may be invoiced \$10 per athlete for EACH event at the discretion of the event referee. - Carnivals generally run without pre-enrolment.
-If you have enrolled your child in a particular event for a competition, the team manager/age-group manager or marshal must be notified if withdrawing. - Each age-group requires two parent/caregivers to act as the Age-Group Manager; one for boys and one for girls.
-The parent is given a list of competitors in their group and look after that group for the duration of the competition, liaising with the Club Team Manager and coaches, ensuring athletes know when and where their races are, recording their results and passing results to the Junior Surf Coordinator or Team Manager at the end of the competition. - The Club is required to provide parent helpers and water safety support at every competition, so if your child(ren) are entered for a competition you will be asked to assist in an arena for a part of the day. - Athletes compete in their age groups and each group is assigned their own event marshal.
+- Surf Life Saving NZ has rules around entering surf sport events. - No athletes will be allowed to register after the close-off date. - The Club must provide 1 surf official per every 10 athletes entered so we will ask you to commit to undertaking the new online Surf Official qualification and assisting in this role at some competitions. - If you have enrolled your child in a specific event in a competition, the team manager/age-group manager must be notified if withdrawing so the marshal can be advised. - Each age-group requires two parents/caregivers to act as the Age-Group Managers; one for boys and one for girls.
+The parent is given a list of competitors in their group and will have responsibility for looking after that group for the duration of the competition, liaising with the Club Team Manager and coaches, ensuring athletes know when and where their races are, recording their results and passing results to the Competitions Coordinators or Team Manager at the end of the competition. - The Club is required to provide parent helpers and water safety support at every competition, so if your child(ren) are entered for a competition you will be asked to assist in an arena for a part of the day. - Athletes compete in their age groups and each group is assigned their own event marshal.
 The athletes and marshal stay together for the whole competition.
 It is important to stay together so the athlete does not miss out on an event.
 The marshal will default the athlete if not ready for the event. - The gear trailer is loaded the night before competitions.
 We ask parents and older athletes to help with this.
-If you can't make it, as many of our Club members do not live locally, we ask that you give someone your board lock number or details of a preferred foam board so it can be loaded.
-Boogie boards will be taken from the Club, so there is no need to bring your own. - If you are able, we ask that you return to the Club, or ask someone else, after the competition towash down your board/boogie board and put it away.
+If you can't make it, as many of our Club members do not live locally please text the Junior Surf Co-ordinators to ask them to load the athlete's board.
+Boogie boards will be taken from the Club, so there is no need to bring your own. - If you are able, we ask that you return to the Club after the competition, or ask someone else, to wash down your board/boogie board and put it away.